 Growing up as a young Black child, very little is thought to you about Black inventors like Lewis Latimer and magnificent Black civilizations.
-The school’s curriculum around the world, and especially in Africa focuses more on the Caucasians inventors of the world.
+The school’s curriculum around the world, and especially in Africa focuses more on the Caucasian inventors of the world.

 No one teaches our children of men like Lewis.
-Lewis Latimer remains to date the African who made the most impact on the world in the 20th century.
+Lewis Latimer remains to date the Africans who made the most impact on the world in the 20th century.
 He co-founded the telephone and the durable light bulb.

 Lewis was born in 1848 to an enslaved African family that fled captivity and settled in Boston.
 A slave owner named James B. Gray claimed ownership of his father George Latimer.
 Great figure of the abolitionist movement; Frederick Douglas and William Lloyd Garrison, (a white man and renowned liberator), defended the Latimer family, and George Latimer’s freedom was bought with $400.

 Lewis was barely 10 when his father left home, as a small means of income, he sold the William .L.
 Garrison’s diary.